 Cookies and GDPR Compliance

 As a small business owner I rely on analytics data to monitor the performance of my website and business.
-As such, I use analytics trackers and services created and provided by Google and Automattic for WordPress.
-These trackers place a small file (cookie) on your device which, through anonymised data, helps me understand things like which country you are visiting from, the pages you visit, the sort of device you use, and how long you spend browsing my website.
+As such, I use an analytics tracker and services created and provided by Automattic for WordPress.
+This tracker place a small file (cookie) on your device which, through anonymised data, helps me understand things like which country you are visiting from, the pages you visit, the sort of device you use, and how long you spend browsing my website.
 You can read more about the trackers placed by Automattic for WordPress here.

 Personal Data and Forms

 I do not use a contact form on my website.
 If you leave a comment, your IP address and the email address you submit will be stored on my server.
 If you are unhappy about this, let me know and I will remove your comment and details.
 If you get in touch with me by email as per the contact details I provide on this website, I will use the information you provide me to discuss your enquiry.
 I will not add you to a mailing list, and nor will I sell or exchange your data (names, contact details etc).
 You can of course tell me in the course of our correspondence that you no longer wish to be contacted which I will respect with immediate effect.